Gusabary/YIBUK/README.md

 + refactored back-end to SpringBoot + Hibernate
 + adjusted HTTP api

+**v2.1** 2019.4.28

++ fixed bugs, which resulted in that
+  + visitors and administrators could add to cart and purchase
+  + time displayed in orders were not correct due to timezone problems
+  + ISBN could not be shown normally
++ some beautification
+  + the shadow of iconButton + and - is a circle now
+  + filter bar is more beautiful now

 ## Something trivial

 Given that the project name *e-book* is too straight forward, (Actually I don't think an online bookstore has to sell e-books.
 That means print ones are also available there.
 Anyway.)
 I got a name that is a little bit more interesting, *YIBUK*, which means *Youthful Imagination Brings U Knowledge*.
 Although the sentence looks a little farfetched and strange, it is after all better than *e-book*, maybe.